camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/02-jndi-bindings-on-apache-tomcat-7.html.md

 </web-app>
 ```

 **Note**: You can choose different resource link names for the Process Engine Service and Process Application Service.
-The resource link name has to match with the value inside the `<res-ref-name>`-element inside the correspondig `<resource-ref>`-element in `WEB-INF/web.xml`.
+The resource link name has to match with the value inside the `<res-ref-name>`-element inside the corresponding `<resource-ref>`-element in `WEB-INF/web.xml`.
 We propose the name `ProcessEngineService` for the Process Engine Service and `ProcessApplicationService` for the Process Application Service.

 In order to do a lookup for a Bpm Platform Service you have to use the resource link name to get the linked global resource.
 For example: